rincemathew/uneducated-coder/undeucated/1.1. HTML/readme.md

 hypertext transfer protocol - a set of rules for how two entities (client and server) can transfer text between themselves.
 Text which can link user to other related text.

+anchor tags, Hyperlinks, href

+rendering engine
+a computer program that trasnforms an html dicumet into a visual, interactive repersentation of the dicument for the user.
+eg: blink (chromium rendering engine), gecko(mozilla), webkit(safari)

+parse

+names character reference
+&lt; for >

+objects
+A collection of data (information) and code (that accomplishes things) which together repersents something.

+Document object model
+an object model that repersents an html document, providing the abliity to examine and change the document as presented via the user agent.

+globel attributes
+eg:class, id

+fragments #

 -------------------